maptv/decalendar/docs/decalendar.md

 ## Similar systems

-### ISO 8601
+`Decalendar` and `Declock` are similar to the [French Republican calendar](https://en.wikipedia.org/wiki/French_Republican_calendar) and the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Ordinal_dates) international standard for [dates](https://en.wikipedia.org/wiki/ISO_8601#Dates) and [times](https://en.wikipedia.org/wiki/ISO_8601#Times). `Declock` is also similar to [Swatch Internet Time](https://en.wikipedia.org/wiki/Swatch_Internet_Time).

 #### ISO 8601 dates

-`Decalendar` date formats are most similar to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Ordinal_dates) international standard dates formats.
 Both `Decalendar` and ISO 8601 show [years](https://en.wikipedia.org/wiki/ISO_8601#Years) as 4-digit numbers, but unlike ISO 8601, years are not mandatory in `Decalendar` dates.
 Just like ISO 8601, `Decalendar` has three date formats.
-The `Decalendar` `.y` (`±year±day`), `.m` (`±year±m±dd`), and `.w` (`±year±ww±d`) formats are similar to the ISO 8601 [ordinal date](https://en.wikipedia.org/wiki/ISO_8601#Ordinal_dates) (year-day), [calendar date](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates) (year-mm-dd), and [week date](https://en.wikipedia.org/wiki/ISO_8601#Week_dates) (year-Www-d) formats, respectively.
-In contrast to ISO 8601, `Decalendar` seeks to replace all other date formats with the `.y` format.
+The `Decalendar` `.y` (`year±day`), `.m` (`year±m±dd`), and `.w` (`year±ww±d`) formats are similar to the ISO 8601 [ordinal date](https://en.wikipedia.org/wiki/ISO_8601#Ordinal_dates) (year-day), [calendar date](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates) (year-mm-dd), and [week date](https://en.wikipedia.org/wiki/ISO_8601#Week_dates) (year-Www-d) formats, respectively.
+In contrast to ISO 8601, `Decalendar` has no need for months and weeks, it only requires ordinal dates in the `.y` format.

 #### ISO 8601 times

+Just like `Decalendar` seeks to make months and weeks obsolete, `Declock` does not use hours, minutes, or seconds and aims to deprecate these units in favor of [fractional days](https://en.wikipedia.org/wiki/Decimal_time#Fractional_days). `Declock` and ISO 8601 each have 1 time format.
+Both of these formats can be appended to dates to form timestamps. `Declock` timestamps are more concise and easier to read than ISO 8601 timestamps.
+An ISO 8601 calendar date timestamp that includes seconds is 23 characters long (`year-mm-ddThh:mm:ss`), while a `Decalendar` timestamp with slightly greater precision is only 14 characters long (`year±day.ddddd`).
+Without delimiters, ISO 8601 timestamps become even more difficult to read (`yearmmddThhmmss`) and still cannot match the brevity of `Declock` timestamps.

 ### Indexing and slicing

 The numbers in the `Decalendar` dates are essentially [zero-based indexes](https://en.wikipedia.org/wiki/Zero-based_numbering) that can be positive or negative, like in computer [programming](https://en.wikipedia.org/wiki/Zero-based_numbering#Computer_programming).
-Another inspiration from computer programming, is the ability to use [array slicing](https://en.wikipedia.org/wiki/Array_slicing) to create series of dates and times.
+Another inspiration from computer programming, is the ability to use [array slicing](https://en.wikipedia.org/wiki/Array_slicing) to create time intervals.
 For example, [indexing and slicing of dates and times](https://pandas.pydata.org/pandas-docs/version/1.1/user_guide/timeseries.html#indexing) is fully implemented in the [Pandas Python library](https://pandas.pydata.org/).

-Building on the concept of array slicing (`start:stop:step`), `Decalendar` introduces a new technique called array spreading (`start»span»split»space` or `stop«span«split«space` ) and even allows for nesting and hybridization of `slices` and `spreads`.
+Building on the concept of array slicing (`start:stop:step`), `Decalendar` introduces a new technique called "array spreading" (`start»span»split»space`) and even allows for nesting and mixing of `slices` and `spreads`.
+The various expressions that represent dates, times, timestamps and time intervals ares collectively called `Decalendar strings`.
+Taken together, `Decalendar` provides very powerful tools for creating time intervals.
+ISO 8601 has an approach for [time intervals](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) that is very verbose and cannot create non-consecutive recurring intervals.

 ## Basic concepts {#sec-basics}

 ### Fractions analogy {#sec-frac}

-In the simplest terms, `Decalendar` counts fractions of a year, while Declock counts fractions of a day.
-The denominator for `Decalendar` is the number of days in the year, while for `Declock` the denominator is $10^x$, where $x$ is the number of digits in the numerator.
+In the simplest terms, `Decalendar` counts fractions of a year, while `Declock` counts fractions of a day.
+The denominator for `Decalendar` is the number of days in the year, and the `Declock` denominator is $10^x$, where $x$ is the number of digits in the numerator.
 In both systems, only the numerator, not the denominator, is provided.
 In the context of` Decalendar`, the numerator is the days that have passed in the year, while in the context of` Declock`, the numerator is the parts of the day that have passed.

 To avoid any confusion between the two, we can say "`Day 5`" to mean the date when 5 days have passed this year or `Day 0` to mean the first day of the year (`doty`).
 This is like the use of the term "day zero" in other contexts, such as epidemiology.
 The analogous term for times is `Dot`.
 The word `Dot` conveys that at its core `Declock` is a system built on fractional days expressed as decimal numbers.
 The 5 in `Dot 5` can be thought of as a number after a decimal (0.5) or a numerator (⁵/₁₀), either way it means noon, the time when half the day has passed.